whitneyburton/portfolios/students/alex_tideman/20150814-alex_tideman-m2.markdown

 ### Playing a Part

-* On Friday, June 20, I ran a student-led workshop on Tweaking Your Text Editor
-* On Friday, June 27, I delivered a lightning talk "Hello, Mr. Roboto"
+* On Friday, July 17, I delivered a lightning talk "Bolide Detection Systems"
-* On Wednesday, June 30, I delivered "Hello, Mr. Roboto" at Community Night
-* On Saturday, July 15, I organized a bike ride attended by seven Turing students
-* On Thursday, July 24, I published a blog post "How To Link Your Lists" on my personal blog and it was included in that week's Posse Post
+* Every morning I assisted with my Posse mates on the warmup problems
+* On the week of July 20th, I paired with 1507 groups on their Linked List project